attractivechaos/plb2/README.md

 programming languages on four CPU-intensive tasks.
 It is a follow-up to [plb][plb] conducted in 2011.
 In plb2, all implementations use the same algorithm for each task and their performance bottlenecks do not fall in library functions.
-We do not intend to evaluate different algorithms or the quality of the standard libraries in these languages.
+We do not intend to compare different algorithms or the quality of the standard libraries in these languages.
+Plb2 is supposed to demonstrate the performance of a language when you have to implement a new algorithm in the language, which may happen if you can't find the algorithm in existing libraries.

 The four tasks in plb2 all take a few seconds for a fast implementation to complete.
 The tasks are: